-- By creating a possessory pledge.
-Although the use of this form of security for receivables is not expressly contemplated under the applicable law (the Spanish Civil Code), it has traditionally been admitted by case law and widely applied in practice.
+- Through a possessory pledge: Although the use of this form (i) of security for receivables is not expressly contemplated under the applicable law (the Spanish Civil Code), it has traditionally been admitted by case law and widely applied in practice.
 Under this pledge, the pledgor would be entitled to collect the receivables in the absence of a default, unless agreed otherwise.
 However, the obligation to notify the debtor about the creation of the pledge is, in the opinion of the majority of scholars and certain case law, a requisite for the effective transfer of possession under the relevant pledge (although some hold the opinion that such notification is not a perfection requirement but a precautionary measure to avoid the relevant debtor of the receivables being released from its payment obligation by paying the original creditor, i.e. the pledgor).
-As a matter of practice, it is sometimes agreed that notice to the relevant debtors shall only be given upon potential or effective default, or if certain covenants (e.g. financial ratios) are not met. - (ii) By creating a non-possessory pledge (prenda sin desplazamiento de la posesión), except if they are represented by securities or considered financial instruments.
-Under this form of pledge, no notification to the relevant debtor would be required (unless such debtor is a public authority), on the basis that the filing of such pledge with the relevant Chattel Registry would give it the necessary publicity vis-à-vis third parties.
-As with the possessory pledge, unless otherwise agreed, this form of security would not prevent the pledgor from collecting the receivables in the absence of enforcement. - 2.4 Can security be taken over cash deposited in bank accounts?
+As a matter of practice, it is sometimes agreed that notice to the relevant debtors shall only be given upon potential or effective default, or if certain covenants (e.g. financial ratios) are not met (on those occasions where it is important from a commercial perspective for the pledgor that its debtors are not aware of such pledge unless necessary). - pledge Through (prenda (ii) а non-possessory sin desplazamiento de la posesión): Under this form of pledge, no notification to the relevant debtor would be required (unless such debtor is a public authority), on the basis that the filing of such pledge with the relevant Chattel Registry would give it the necessary publicity vis-à-vis third parties.
+As with the possessory pledge, unless otherwise agreed, this form of security would not prevent the pledgor from collecting the receivables in the absence of enforcement.
+Nevertheless, it is to be taken into account that this type of pledge is not granted over those receivables which are represented by securities or considered financial instruments.

+2.4 Can security be taken over cash deposited in bank accounts?
 Briefly, what is the procedure?

-The pledge of bank accounts is simply a pledge of the credit rights of the holder of the account vis-à-vis the bank, which should typically correspond to the account balance.
+The pledge over bank accounts is simply a pledge over the receivables arising in favour of the holder of a bank account vis-à-vis the bank, which should typically correspond or be equal to the account balance.

-The formal requirements are identical to those that apply in the case of any other possessory pledge of receivables.
-Possession is transferred by notification to the depository bank.
+The formal requirements which apply are identical to those of any other possessory pledge over receivables.
 The creation of the pledge does not imply, unless otherwise agreed by the parties, the freezing of the account.

-In the event of pledges over bank accounts securing cash settlements of financial instruments (such as netting-based financial agreements), it may be possible to subject the pledge to a specific regime regulated under Royal Decree 5/2005.
+On a different note, in the event of pledges over bank accounts securing cash settlements of financial instruments (such as nettingbased financial agreements), it may be possible to subject the pledge to a specific regime regulated under Royal Decree 5/2005.
 The pledge created under this regime would not require notarisation.